Asabeneh/30-Days-Of-JavaScript/07_Day_Functions/07_day_functions.md

     [(1, 4, 5, 7, 9, 8, 0)]
     ```

-1. Write a function called reverseCountries, it takes countries array and first it copy the array and returns the reverse of the original array
+1. Write a function called _reverseCountries_, it takes countries array and first it copy the array and returns the reverse of the original array

 🎉 CONGRATULATIONS ! 🎉